AbdallahTamerr/Web-page/README.md

 ## Description

-This website is created using HTML, CSS and java script.
+This webpage is created using HTML, CSS and java script.

 ## Files